Johannes Steinhoff: Early years

 Johannes Steinhoff was born on 15 September 1913 in Bottendorf, Thuringia, the son of an agricultural mill-worker and his traditional housewife.
 He had two brothers, Bernd and Wolf, and two sisters, Greta and Charlotte.
-His sister Charlotte married Ludwig Hahn, the chief of the Sicherheitspolizei (Security Police) and Sicherheitsdienst (Security Service) in occupied Warsaw, who participated in the evacuation and destruction of the Warsaw Ghetto.
+His sister Charlotte married Ludwig Hahn, the Kommandeur of the Sicherheitspolizei (Security Police) and Sicherheitsdienst (Security Service) in occupied Warsaw, who participated in the evacuation and destruction of the Warsaw Ghetto.

 Steinhoff graduated from the Klosterschule Roßleben convent school after having "studied the classics and languages such as French, English, Latin and Greek," and from 1932–1934 he read philology at the University of Jena, where he was a member of the Landsmannschaft Suevia academic fencing society and male fraternity.
 Forced to abandon his university studies for lack of funds, Steinhoff enlisted in the Kriegsmarine, where he served for one year alongside his friend Dietrich Hrabak as a naval flying cadet before transferring to the newly reformed Luftwaffe in 1936.

 Steinhoff was promoted to Leutnant (second lieutenant) on 1 April 1936.
 He married his wife Ursula on 29 April 1939 and they had a son, Wolf and a daughter, Ursula.
 Ursula married economics professor and (now-retired) Colorado State Senator Michael Bird.
 On 1 January 1939, Steinhoff was promoted to Oberleutnant (first lieutenant).

 In the early summer of 1939, the Luftwaffe began experimenting with night fighter procedures for single engine aircraft.
 Due to a lack of experienced flyers, operations were restricted to evening and early morning hours.
 On 1 August, Steinhoff was appointed Staffelkapitän (squadron leader) of 11.
-(Nachtjagd) Staffel (squadron) of Lehrgeschwader 2 (JG 2—2nd Demonstration Wing) which was based at Greifswald.
+(Nachtjagd) Staffel (squadron) of Lehrgeschwader 2 (LG 2—2nd Demonstration Wing) which was based at Greifswald.
 Initially, the squadron was equipped with the Arado Ar 68 fighter before it was reequipped with the Messerschmitt Bf 109 D-1.
-The unit was subordinated to the Stab (headquarters unit) of Kampfgeschwader 2 (JG 2—2nd Bomber Wing).
+The unit was subordinated to the Stab (headquarters unit) of Kampfgeschwader 2 (KG 2—2nd Bomber Wing).